 For Dataset 2, which contains HCAHPS summary data for October 2018, how would you test if there is a difference in mean values for “Nurse Communication” across the high/medium/low categories of “Recommend Hospital”?

 Today, you will advance to comparing two or more variables.
 This workshop teaches how to evaluate whether there is a significant and meaningful relationship between multiple variables overall.

 + Workshop hour #3: Instructor's choice

 You have been tasked to better understand the health insurance market for individual health insurance plans.
 Use Dataset 4 to better understand the variable “Individual Market - Individuals With Marketplace Coverage (Q1 2016)".
-To better understand this variable, develop scatter plots and regressions model to interpret and predict various values, according to criteria provided by Jana.
+To better understand this variable, develop scatter plots and regressions model to interpret and predict various values, according to criteria provided by Bob.

 A sample design is the framework, or road map, that serves as the basis for the selection of a survey sample.
 You'll learn how to determine the best type of sample design for different situations, and about the role of research design in health-related research.

 You are working with the executive team at the Veterans Administration (VA).
 Your team would like to focus the attention of the executive team on specific issues that are flagged in the Consumer Assessment of Healthcare Providers and Systems in VA facilities.